Identity decision guide

 - The application or service workloads being migrated either support authentication mechanisms compatible with Azure AD or can be modified easily to support them.
 Azure AD relies on internet-ready authentication mechanisms such as SAML, OAuth, and OpenID Connect.
 Existing workloads that depend on legacy authentication methods using protocols such as Kerberos or NTLM might need to be refactored before migrating to the cloud using the cloud baseline pattern.

 Completely migrating your identity services to Azure AD eliminates the need to maintain your own identity infrastructure, significantly simplifying your IT management.

 But Azure AD is not a full replacement for a traditional on-premises Active Directory infrastructure.
 Directory features such as legacy authentication methods, computer management, or group policy might not be available without deploying additional tools or services to the cloud.

 For scenarios where you need to integrate your on-premises identities or domain services with your cloud deployments, see the directory synchronization and cloud-hosted domain services patterns discussed below.

 For organizations with existing on-premises Active Directory infrastructure, directory synchronization is often the best solution for preserving existing user and access management while providing the required IAM capabilities for managing cloud resources.
 This process continuously replicates directory information between Azure AD and on-premises directory services, allowing common credentials for users and a consistent identity, role, and permission system across your entire organization.

-Note: Organizations that have adopted Office 365 may have already implemented directory synchronization between their on-premises Active Directory infrastructure and Azure Active Directory.
+Organizations that have adopted Microsoft 365 might have already implemented directory synchronization between their on-premises Active Directory infrastructure and Azure Active Directory.